-Pre-conference workshops will be held on Tuesday, 2 October 2018 at Royal Randwick Racecourse.
-Cost to attend the workshops is in addition to the conference registration fee.
+A pre-conference workshop will be held on Tuesday, 2 October 2018 at an offsite location.
+Cost to attend the workshop is in addition to the conference registration fee.

 Time: 1:00pm – 4:00pm

 Venue: UNSW Kensington Campus – K-E15-G042, Quadrangle Building